1KevinFigueroa/qdrant4cyber/ingest3rs/ChomaDB/nmap/Readme.md

 - ✅ downnload and execute the "cli_nmap_query_examples.py" to get a sample understanding of what type of data you can retrieve from your results.

+  <b> Keep in mind you will have to modify the collection name in "cli_nmap_query_examples.py" if you are not using "nmaptest" </b>

 ## Data Structure

 Each host is stored with: